All posts

 Quick take

 India is the world's largest source of cross-border freelance and IT services revenue.
 Hundreds of thousands of Indian professionals invoice US clients through US-registered LLCs.
-The banking step is where many of those structures stall — not at formation, not at EIN, but at the point where the entity needs to actually receive and move money.
+And the banking step is where many of those structures stall.
+Not at formation.
+Not at EIN.
+At the point where the entity needs to actually move money.

 1. India is not OFAC-sanctioned.
-The US Office of Foreign Assets Control maintains a list of comprehensively sanctioned countries (Iran, North Korea, Cuba, Syria, and others).
-India is not on this list.
-Indian nationals are not blocked from opening US bank accounts by sanctions law.
-However, every US financial institution is required to screen every customer against OFAC's Specially Designated Nationals (SDN) list, regardless of nationality.
+The US Office of Foreign Assets Control maintains a list of sanctioned countries (Iran, North Korea, Cuba, Syria, and others).
+India is not on it.
+Indian nationals are not blocked from opening US bank accounts.
+But every US financial institution still screens every customer against OFAC's Specially Designated Nationals (SDN) list, regardless of nationality.

-2. Enhanced due diligence is standard, not exceptional.
+2. Enhanced due diligence is standard.
 Under the Bank Secrecy Act and FinCEN guidance, US financial institutions apply risk-based customer due diligence.
-Non-resident LLC owners from any country face additional scrutiny: source of funds documentation, business activity verification, and ongoing transaction monitoring.
-Indian nationals are not singled out by name, but the combination of non-residency, remote account opening, and cross-border fund flows places these accounts in a higher due diligence tier automatically.
+Non-resident LLC owners from any country face extra scrutiny: source of funds documentation, business activity verification, ongoing transaction monitoring.
+Indian nationals aren't singled out by name, but the combination of non-residency, remote account opening, and cross-border fund flows pushes these accounts into a higher due diligence tier automatically.

-3. The fintech landscape has tightened since 2024.
-Platforms that previously accepted non-resident LLC applications with minimal friction have raised their standards.
+3. Fintechs have tightened since 2024.
+Platforms that used to accept non-resident LLC applications with minimal friction have raised their standards.
 Mercury increased scrutiny in 2025.
-Registered agent addresses as the LLC's only US presence are now a common rejection trigger across platforms.
-The trend is toward requiring evidence of genuine US business activity — not just a formation certificate and an EIN.
+Registered agent addresses as the LLC's only US presence now trigger rejections across platforms.
+The direction is clear: platforms want evidence of genuine US business activity, not just a formation certificate and an EIN.

 Platform-by-Platform Comparison